dakotawashok/loldashboard/app/Providers/riotapi/README.md

  - Replace INSERT_API_KEY_HERE
  - Create folder called 'cache' wherever the script is (make sure it's writeable by php-riot-api)
- - Create an instance of riotapi - $instance = new riotapi($platform);
+ - Create an instance of riotapi - $instance = new riotapi($region);
- - $platform can be na1, euw1, eune1, br1, ru, kr, oc1, la1, la2, jp1, pbe1, tr1 (br/tr only can call getLeague() and getTeam() functions)
+ - $region can be na, euw, eune, br, tr (br/tr only can call getLeague() and getTeam() functions)
  - Make Calls to the functions listed below and receive JSON data
- - Caching is done locally, instantiate php-riot-api with "new riotapi('na1', new FileSystemCache('cache/'));" to create a cache in the subfolder 'cache'
+ - Caching is done locally, instantiate php-riot-api with "new riotapi('na', new FileSystemCache('cache/'));" to create a cache in the subfolder 'cache'
  - DECODE_ENABLED is true by default.
 If you want your returns to be pure JSON and not an associative array, set it to false
  - Take a look at testing.php for example code, including error handling, caching

+ - The default rate limiter will simply sleep until we're allowed to make a request to riot's API.
+If you want to override this, you can use your own custom handler by passing it into `riotapi`'s constructor.

 Functions
 ------------